vanderheijden86/gofetch-mempool/README.md

-# Ethereum Mempool Explorer
+# gofetch-mempool

 Golang implementation of an ethereum mempool explorer.
 It uses the go-ethereum `ethclient` and `gethclient` packages to connect to an Ethereum node.
-It connects to an Infura node in this case, but that could just as easily be a locally running eth node if you change the configuration in [ethclients.go](cmd/datacollection/ethclients.go).
 It starts a websocket server to publish the full mempool TXs in JSON format for other clients (like a front-end) to consume.

 ## Setup